railsmn/project-schedule-old-obsolete/open_camp/session2.md

 ###### Configure Rspec with Rails

-  1. Add the following line to the Gemfile.
+  1. Add the following lines to the Gemfile.

     ```
+    group :test do
       gem 'rspec-rails'
       gem 'shoulda'
+    end
     ```

     ````shoulda```` is a gem to help us test various of code within rails.
 We'll see how we use it later.